Bylaws of the Educational Committee

 - The first exam is anticipated to be organised by 2011 during the Association General Assembly.

-- Continuos Medical Education and possible Re-accreditation
+- Continuous Medical Education and possible re-accreditation

 - The Educational Committee assists the Council for defining the requirements for continuous medical education and possible re-accreditation in Paediatric Cardiology.

 Members of the Educational Committee